HISTORY AND CULTURE

 The Lumbee Tribe’s tribal seal (the “Tribal Seal”) is a trademark owned and safeguarded by the Lumbee Tribe.
 It is important that we maintain high and uniform standards with respect to our trademark, since the public closely associates the Tribal Seal with the Lumbee Tribe.
 Accordingly, any commercial use of the Tribal Seal requires advanced permission from the Lumbee Tribe via a trademark license agreement.

-To obtain our permission, please email us at trademarks@lumbeetribe.com and describe your intended use.
+To obtain our permission, please email us at trademarks@lumbeetribe.com and describe your intended use with your enrollment number.
 We will evaluate your proposal and reach out to you if we wish to negotiate a formal agreement authorizing your use.

 If you come across a third party using the Tribal Seal, and you question whether that use has been approved by the Lumbee Tribe, please email us at trademarks@lumbeetribe.com and identify the potentially unauthorized usage.
 Your vigilance and assistance will help us maintain the strength and integrity of the Tribal Seal.